BioShock: Story development

 Other elements came into the story design.
 Levine had an interest in "stem cell research and the moral issues that go around [it]".
 Regarding artistic influences, Levine cited the books Nineteen Eighty-Four and Logan's Run, representing societies that have "really interesting ideas screwed up by the fact that we're people".
 The idea of the mind control used on Jack was offered by LeBreton, inspired by films like The Manchurian Candidate, as a means to provide a better reason to limit the player's actions as opposed to the traditional use of locked doors to prevent them exploring areas they should not.
 The team had agreed that Jack's actions would be controlled by a key phrase but struggled with coming up with one that would not reveal Atlas' true nature.
 Levine happened upon "Would you kindly" after working on marketing materials for the game that asked the reader hypothetical questions such as "Would you kill people, even innocent people, to survive?", later working that phrase into the first script for the game.
 Levine's cultural background unintentionally influenced the game's themes, with the game's characters reflecting his culturally, but not religious, Jewish background.
 In the 2018 interview, Levine recognized several of the characters, including Andrew Ryan (who was inspired by Ayn Rand who was also Jewish), Sander Cohen, and Brigid Tenenbaum, were written all as Jewish, and all seeking to escape a world they felt they did not fit into by going to Rapture; Levine said: There's literal displacement and then there's a feeling of not fitting in, of 'I don't really belong here'.
 I think Jews are always going to feel a little bit like they don't belong wherever they are.
 There's always that 'what if we have to flee' mentality."
+Levine considered that many of the characters of Rapture were all people who were oppressed once before in their lives and now free of that oppression, have turned around and become the oppressors, a fact he felt resonated throughout human history.